MusabMahmoodh/review-pulse/server/SCRIPTS.md

 - Delete the existing admin from the database manually
 - Use the existing admin credentials

-### "Demo restaurant already exists"
+### "Demo teacher already exists"
 If you see this warning:
-- The demo restaurant is already in your database
+- The demo teacher is already in your database
-- Use the existing credentials: `demo@restaurant.com` / `demo123`
+- Use the existing credentials: `demo@teacher.com` / `demo123`
 - Or delete it from the database if you want to recreate it

 ### Database Connection Errors